ambience-cloud/elixir-ambience/README.md

 For more infomation on Elixir Ambience, you may visit https://docs.elixirtech.com/Ambience/2023.0/index.html or www.elixirtech.com.
 A docker image of Elixir Ambience is at https://hub.docker.com/repository/docker/elixirtech/elixir-ambience/general.

+You can access our online support forum at support.elixirtech.com or email to support@elixirtech.com for technical queries.

 # Run Ambience with Docker Compose

 ## Requirement